 Each electric boiler comes with a fully integrated high quality hydraulic pump set and pressure relief valve.
 That’s one less thing to buy, saves installation time and gives you a combined warranty from one manufacturer.

 The electric boiler works with your existing heating system

 Choose from our 4.5kW to 9.0kW models each featuring 3 heating elements that can be switched independently.
 Three phase 400V, 12kW and 15kW models also available to order.

-ThermoSphere electric flow boilers don't require an annual service so there are no maintenance costs to worry about.
+ThermoSphere electric boilers don't require an annual service so there are no maintenance costs to worry about.
 PLUS, you have a 2 year warranty which includes the hydraulic pump set, so relax and enjoy the comfort.

 Future proof your home, today